Lamb Burger

 Freezing Instructions: Freeze uncooked patties on a baking sheet, then place them all together in a ziplock bag.
 Thaw in the fridge overnight before cooking

-*Please note nutrition label is only for the lamb burger and does not include the buns, sauce, or toppings.
+*Please note nutrition label is only for the lamb burger, bun and sauce, but does not include toppings.

 Nutrition